“The Lord God took the man and put him in the Garden of Eden to work it and keep it.” Genesis 2:15

 Careers Resources from www.how2become.com

 This is an excellent site which will help plan your child’s life long learning and career planning.
 Information is available on all careers including pathways, qualifications and advice on career opportunities in the local area.
 They also offer a free call back service so you can speak to a trained advisor.
-Students are encouraged to create an account which they can then use throughout their career.
+Pupils are encouraged to create an account which they can then use throughout their career.

 Your online guide to apprenticeship careers and job opportunities – want to find out about apprenticeships?
 Choose an apprenticeship, find an employer and contact a learning provider.
 Click on the link and start browsing, you’ll soon be on your way.
 Please click here